Kelsae Stane unveiled

-The unveiling was timed to coincide with the start of Kelso Civic Week, with a ceremony that involved the local pipe band, a rendition of ‘Kelsae Bonnie Kelsae’ and a speech by Kelso-born author, Alistair Moffat.
+The 2014 Kelso Laddie Ross Henderson revealed the finished 20-ton artwork, created by sculptor Jake Harvey, as part of a ceremony yesterday (Monday), which also involved the local pipe band, a rendition of the song ‘Kelsae Bonnie Kelsae’ and a speech by Kelso-born writer, Alistair Moffat.

-The 20-ton stone is of a similar material to the town’s iconic cobbles, appearing to ‘grow’ out of the existing historic square’s surface.
+The stone is conceived like a section of the landscape and made of a similar material to the town’s iconic cobbles, aiming to ‘grow’ out of the existing historic surface.